Two-Factor Authentication (2FA) provides an additional layer of security to help prevent unauthorized Dashboard access.

 To confirm the validity of a 2FA setup request, Dashboard 6.39.3 introduced verification emails as part of the activation process.
 This email is sent to the username (email address) of the user to verify that they initiated the 2FA activation process.
 This email contains a verification link (active for 2 hours from Dashboard 6.41.2) to proceed with the activation.

-Important: as 2FA requires the user to verify their username (email address) please ensure that all usernames in the system are active and valid email addresses.
+2FA requires the user to verify their username (email address).
+Please ensure that all usernames in the system are active and valid email addresses.

 Take Control, TeamViewer Integration and Remote Background Management